Harrogate Town A.F.C.: Irving Weaver era (2011–present)

 Before the start of the 2011–12 season, Bill Fotherby handed control of the club to Irving Weaver, father of manager Simon Weaver.
 Tad Nowakowski, father of player Adam, also joined the board to help improve community links.
-The 2011–12 season ended in a relegation dogfight, Harrogate saved on the last day thanks to a 5–0 away win at Corby Town.
+The 2011–12 season ended in a relegation dogfight, Harrogate survived on the final day thanks to a 5–0 away win at Corby Town.
 The 2012–13 season saw the team's best run in the FA Cup.
 On 3 November 2012 they beat League Two team Torquay United 1–0 to go beyond the first round for the first time.
-Against Hastings United in the second round, they drew 1–1 at Wetherby Road, and the replay at Hastings also finished 1–1, due to a late goal from Harrogate's Tom Platt.
-However, Town lost 5–4 on penalties.
+Against Hastings United in the second round, they drew 1–1 at Wetherby Road, and the replay at Hastings also finished 1–1 but they lost 5–4 on penalties.

 After a good start placing them in the top five at the beginning of the 2016–17 season, the team went on a long run of bad form.
 As a result, Weaver and other club officials decided that the players at the end of the season should be given full-time contracts to improve chances of promotion.
-Near the end of the 2016–17 season, the club announced that they would be going full-time the following season.
-Many players left the club following the club's change to professionalism, and the club signed multiple midfielders and defenders before their pre-season home match against Leeds United.
-They began training as a full-time club on 3 July 2017.

-On 13 May 2018, they won the National League North play-offs for the 2017–18 season beating Brackley Town in the play-off final earning promotion to the National League.
+The club began training full time from 3 July 2017.
+They won the National League North play-offs for the 2017–18 season beating Brackley Town in the play-off final earning promotion to the National League.

-National League (2018–20)

 The club finished sixth in their 2018–19 National League campaign, qualifying for the play-offs.
 They were beaten 3–1 by AFC Fylde in a play-off eliminator.
 As the 2019–20 National League season was curtailed due to the COVID-19 pandemic, table positions were determined on average points-per-game, of which Harrogate Town had 1.78, placing them second and meaning they again qualified for the play-offs, this time in the semi-finals.
 In the semi-final, they beat Boreham Wood 1–0.
-On 2 August 2020, at Wembley Stadium, the club faced Notts County in the play-off Final and won 3–1, earning promotion to the English Football League for the first time in their history.

-FA Trophy winners

-On their way to the FA Trophy Final, Harrogate defeated Hartlepool United, Darlington, Eastleigh, AFC Fylde and Notts County.
-Harrogate won the 2019–20 FA Trophy against Concord Rangers on 3 May 2021.
-As a result of the almost 12-month delay in staging the Final, caused by the COVID-19 pandemic, Harrogate Town became the first EFL side in history to participate in the competition.
+On 2 August 2020, at Wembley Stadium, the club faced Notts County in the play-off final and won 3–1, earning promotion to the English Football League for the first time in their history.
+They also reached the 2020 FA Trophy final, defeating Hartlepool United, Darlington, Eastleigh, AFC Fylde and Notts County on their route to the final.
+Harrogate won the final against Concord Rangers on 3 May 2021.
+As a result of the almost 12-month delay in staging the final, caused by the COVID-19 pandemic, Harrogate Town became the first EFL side in history to participate in the competition.